rsta2/circle/README.md

 ./makeall
 ```

-By default only the latest sample (with the highest number) is build.
-The ready build *kernel8.img* or *kernel8-rpi4.img* file should be in its subdirectory of sample/.
-If you want to build another sample after `makeall` go to its subdirectory and do `make`.
+By default only the Circle libraries are built.
+To build a sample program after `makeall` go to its subdirectory and do `make`.

 Installation
 ------------